 “You have these experiences and you think, OK, if I’m tough enough to make it through that, I can do anything.
 I felt like I had conquered the world.”

 “Going to school with the kids during the day was great.
 I never had any problems,” Formanack says, recalling when she began full-time classes at the U of M. “There were only a couple of times when there was anyone older than me in the room, but that was okay.
 The kids were always faster than I was, but I was the one who got the answers right.”

 In all of her classes, from international business writing to technical design, Formanack learned not only new material specific to the course, but she also absorbed an updated toolkit for doing work using Microsoft Office and other software programs.
 “It really brought me current, and that was worth its weight in gold,” she says.

 A New Life Begins

 Formanack experienced personal and professional metamorphosis at a point in her life when most people are comfortable in their routines.
-She went through a divorce; she downsized from a 5,000 sqft house to a 1,200 sqft one; and she earned the bachelor’s degree she’d been thinking about for decades.
+She went through a divorce; she downsized from a 5,000 square foot house to a 1,200 square foot one; and she earned the bachelor’s degree she’d been thinking about for decades.